19 min read

 “Yessir.”
 Though this time, less promptly.
 And certainly less convincingly.

-Breaking from the wood, General Lee held his twice-wounded Traveler to a slow, dignified walk.
+Breaking from a copse of Southern red oaks, General Lee held his twice-wounded Traveler to a slow, dignified walk.
 His frowning lieutenants trailed some short distance behind, clearly unhappy with this scheme.
 On the field’s far end, a black coach, appropriately enough drawn by two black mares, approached as if awaiting the Confederate cue.
 At the meadow's center, guerdons of both the North and South marked their rendezvous.
 The lone rider and that dark car halted facing each other across a short stretch of ground.

 Like some old testament prophet, Lincoln unfolded his improbable length from a borrowed conveyance never intended to shelter a scrawny giant.
 I’d like to wring this man’s neck with my bare hands, the president thought, measuring his opponent after all those long, sanguinary years.
 But by God he can sit a horse.